Lenaguice/JavaScriptQuiz/README.md

 Headings
 Media Screens

-Without the Developer trailblazers like Jamie Morris, novice developers like myself could never become the trailblazers themselves.
+Without the Developer trailblazers like Jamie Morris, novice developers like myself could never become the trailblazers ourselves.
 I respect the developing footprints of Jamie Morris' work and all students and developer professionals that have come before me.
 I will earnestly endeavor to build a solid understanding of front-end development.